 07 Feb 5 Tips For Choosing Your Oak Flooring Colour

 Flooring colour can be the most challenging and demanding selection for the interior of people’s homes.
-Timber flooring is placed throughout the home and in the most habited places within the home for the longest part of the day.
-Matching in kitchen cabinets, splashbacks, bathroom tiles and wall colours with a timber flooring can be a bit daunting.
+Timber flooring is placed throughout the home these days and in the most habited places within the home.
+Matching in kitchen cabinets, splashbacks, bathroom tiles and wall colours with a timber flooring colour can be a bit daunting.

-One of the great things about oak timber flooring is that there are so many colour options available for you to find the perfect colour to suit your house and living needs.
+One of the great things about oak timber flooring is that there are so many colour options available.
 We have over 120 colours to choose from, making our range the largest in Australia.
-We over 40 years of supplying flooring to Melbourne.
 We have put together the below tips of advice that may just help you find your new timber flooring colour: